jllegras/ngsToolsDev/README.md

 ### ngsFST

 Program to estimate FST from NGS data.
 It computes expected genetic variance components and estimate FST from those.
 In input it receives posterior probabilities of sample allele frequencies for each population (ANGSD + sfstools).
-It may receive also a 2D-SFS as a prior, or marginal SFS for each population, and in this case in gets in input posterior probabilities with uniform prior (ANGSD with -realSFS 1 only, no need to run sfstools).
+It may receive also a 2D-SFS as a prior and in this case it gets in input posterior probabilities with uniform prior (ANGSD with -realSFS 1 only, do not run sfstools and set -islog 1).
+You can give also 2 marginal spectra as prior.

 Output is a tab-separated text file.
 Each row is a site.
 Columns are: EA, EAB, FACT, (EA/EAB)+FACT, pvar; where EA is the expectation of genetic variance between populations, EAB is the expectation of the total genetic variance, FACT is the correcting factor for the ratio of expectations, (EA/EAB)+FACT is the per-site FST value, pvar is the probability for the site of being variable.

 Run with no arguments for help.
-Please note that populations must have the exact same number of sites.
+Please note that populations must have the exact same, and corresponding, number of sites.

 Examples:
-``ngsTools/bin/ngsFST -postfiles pop1.sfs pop2.sfs -priorfile spectrum2D.txt -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst`` # using a 2D-SFS as a prior, estimated using ngs2dSFS
+``ngsTools/bin/ngsFST -postfiles pop1.sfs pop2.sfs -priorfile spectrum2D.txt -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst -islog 1`` # using a 2D-SFS as a prior, estimated using ngs2dSFS
-``ngsTools/bin/ngsFST -postfiles pop1.sfs pop2.sfs -priorfiles spectrum1.txt spectrum2.txt -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst`` # using marginal spectra as priors, estimated using optimSFS
+``ngsTools/bin/ngsFST -postfiles pop1.sfs pop2.sfs -priorfiles spectrum1.txt spectrum2.txt -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst -islog 1`` # using marginal spectra as priors, estimated using optimSFS
-``ngsTools/bin/ngsFST -postfiles pop1.sfs.ml.norm pop2.sfs.ml.norm -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst`` # here we don't provide prior files, so we directly provide posterior probabilities (ANGSD+sfstools), and therefore we do not correct for non-independece;
+``ngsTools/bin/ngsFST -postfiles pop1.sfs.ml.norm pop2.sfs.ml.norm -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst -islog 1`` # here we don't provide prior files, so we directly provide posterior probabilities (ANGSD+sfstools), and therefore we do not correct for non-independence;

 Parameters: